AMCP Committee Service

-Mission: To guide the continued development, training, and advocacy of the AMCP Format for Formulary Submissions, including related materials and revisions; including use of the Format nationally and internationally.
+Mission: To guide the continued development, training, and advocacy of the AMCP Format for Formulary Submissions, including related materials and revisions, and use of the Format nationally and internationally.
 Guide the continuing evolution of the formulary decision making processes in Managed Care including training programs and other enduring materials that could be used to assist Pharmacy and Therapeutics (P&T) Committees, and especially to orient newly assigned P&T members.

 - JMCP Editorial Advisory Board

-Mission: To advise and assist the editors and staff in the solicitation and development of JMCP content.
+Mission: To advise and assist the Editors and staff in the solicitation and development of JMCP content.